Lutie Lytle: First marriage and move to New York City

 After leaving Nashville, Lutie Lytle returned to Kansas, where she travelled about "delivering lectures on "Marriage and Divorce."
 In 1900, Lutie Lytle was teaching school in Pittsburgh, Pennsylvania.
 The next year, on January 2, 1901, in Pittsburgh, she married Alfred C. Cowan, an African-American lawyer with offices at 220 Broadway in New York City.
-Cowan, a graduate of Boston University and New York Law School had been admitted to the New York state bar in 1892 and had a extensive general practice in the five boroughs of New York City.
+Cowan, a graduate of Boston University and New York Law School had been admitted to the New York state bar in 1892 and had an extensive general practice in the five boroughs of New York City.

 Lutie Lytle-Cowan was admitted to the New York state bar and joined her husband's practice.
 Although his office was in Manhattan, the couple lived in a two story brownstone at 16 Downing Street in Brooklyn, New York.
 There were no children.
 Alfred Cowan was active in political, social and cultural circles, and his wife, who was described in the local press as "the only colored lady lawyer in New York," was just as active.
 She gave talks before women's groups and church congregations, as well as participating in programs designed to help the plight of black women in America, including the National Association of Colored Women.
 She also entertained many distinguished members of the African American professional, religious and intellectual communities, and their attendance was duly recorded in the black press.